jpolitz/jpolitz.github.com/notes/_posts/2019-02-07-writing-in-class.md

   happening in the background so I never lose work.

-The main annoyance of the interface is that if you click on the color-selector pallette to turn it on and off, it simply removes that chunk of the window space (resizing the window), instead of using that space for more writing area.
+The main annoyance of the interface is that if you click on the color-selector palette to turn it on and off, it simply removes that chunk of the window space (resizing the window), instead of using that space for more writing area.
 This seems like the wrong choice to me and occasionally means I do a manual window resize, but is overall pretty minor.